-Foreclosure Rates 2023
+Foreclosure Rates 2024

-Foreclosure rates will likely go up in 2023.
+Foreclosure rates will likely go up in 2024.
 But the country probably won’t go through another foreclosure crisis.

 Foreclosure rates peaked in 2010 during what became known as the "mortgage crisis" or "foreclosure crisis."
 At that time, mortgage delinquencies primarily associated with subprime loans led to the collapse of the housing bubble, foreclosures, and the devaluation of mortgage-backed securities.
-However, following the crisis, foreclosure rates in the U.S. steadily decreased.
+However, following the crisis, foreclosure rates in the United States steadily decreased.

-When the coronavirus (COVID-19) outbreak happened, and thousands of people lost their jobs or were otherwise unable to work and couldn't make their mortgage payments, it looked like the country was poised to go through another deluge of foreclosures.
+When the COVID-19 outbreak happened, and thousands of people lost their jobs or were otherwise unable to work and couldn't make their mortgage payments, it looked like the country was about to go through another deluge of foreclosures.
+So, the government imposed a foreclosure moratorium, established a mortgage forbearance program for federally backed loans, and passed new mortgage servicing laws.
+As a result, foreclosures remained low in 2020 and 2021.

 What Are Current Foreclosure Rates?

-The Highest Foreclosure Rates By State in 2022
+The Highest Foreclosure Rates By State in 2023

 What State Has the Most Foreclosures in Terms of Numbers?

-Will Foreclosure Rates Drop or Go Up in 2023?
+Will Foreclosure Rates Drop or Go Up in 2024?

 Does Inflation Cause High Foreclosure Rates?